Director: Stephen Amis.

 |"I'm off to find the screenwriters."|

-So on the one hand, it feels unpatriotic to slag off an Aussie movie, but on the other hand it's galling that this is the top of crap Screen Australia chooses to fund.
+So on the one hand, it feels unpatriotic to slag off an Aussie movie, but on the other hand it's galling that this is the type of crap Screen Australia chooses to fund.
 There are dozens and dozens of great unproduced scripts out there, and yet this is the type of tripe that makes it into our cinemas on a wide release?
 Seriously?

 Regardless of its country of origin, The BBQ is a shit film.
 Its screenplay is so horribly boring and inane that it renders the entire film dull and almost irredeemable.